ceymard/basement/README.md

 Which is why I wanted a tool that would allow me to type `myutil backup my-container` to have it backed up somewhere and `myutil restore my-container from-my-backup` to have all of its volumes completely restored to what I backuped earlier.

-Being able to have multiple save points back in time and easily restore to whichever I chose was a big plus, which attic filled with relative grace.
+Being able to have multiple save points back in time and easily restore to whichever I chose was a big plus, which borg filled with relative grace.

 # Run